tianyimasf/pages/_articles/real_disaster_tweets_part_2.md

 ## Result and Discussion

 The final model improved ~75% accuracy to ~78.5% accuracy and boosted my rank up +200.
 The only thing is that the Transformer in its original form is most suitable for output sequence generation such as Machine Translation, but this is a classification problem.
 For this kind of problem, it's better to use a pre-trained variation of the BERT model, of which the objective is to give a good representation of the sequence for downstream application, in our case a classification problem.
 BERT is pre-trained as a Masked Language Model(50% of the time) and using Next Sentence Prediction(the other 50%).
 BERT pre-trained models are great for transfering learning use cases like this.
 In fact, every Kaggle notebook that used the original Transformer model has an accuracy equal or less than 80%, however, every solution on the first page that used BERT has easily at least 82.5% accuracy.
 It's not a difficult task to port a BERT model into my solution -- I just need to use a tokenizer and then build some Feed Forward Network upon the BERT representation.
 However, my solution is already pretty long and dense, so I skipped it for now -- I'll use BERT in my next project.
 I already have an idea of what I want to do.
-On the other hand, I also want to incorporate some tools to automate experimentation and versioning my models and predictions: manual experimentation is chaotic and without documentation, which is a big problem I had.
+On the other hand, I also want to incorporate some tools to automate experimentation and to version my models and predictions: manual experimentation is chaotic and without documentation, which was a big problem I had in this project.

+I learned a lot about fine-tuning through this experience, and have read tutorials, documentations, and implementation codes.
+It's been a great learning experience, and now I feel much more comfortable developing ML models using Tensorflow and Keras and has a crude sense of model complexity and performance that needs to be improved upon still.
+Hope you find something interesting or useful in this article as well.

 ## Source Code